 Here is the best way to clear out the stink in your chicken coop for cheap!

 I use sand in our coop, which alone has helped with the smell of ammonia a TON!
-Also, it’s super easy to clean out the coop fast each week.
+Also, cleaning out the coop fast each week is super easy.
 Yep, think of it like scooping out your cat box.

 You can read how I clean out the chicken coop fast here.